 You probably have a million reasons not to exercise: “I have no time,” “It’s boring,” “I hate to sweat,” and “I’m too fat” are some popular excuses.
 But the truth is, you can make time for anything that’s truly important to you—and your health should be important to you.
 And if you choose an exercise you enjoy (dancing rather than jogging; aqua-aerobics rather than swimming lengths), the rest of your excuses will melt away.

 Energize!
 How Exercise Can Help You During and After Your Divorce

 Benefits of exercising

-When you get right down to it, keeping your mind, body, and soul healthy during and after a divorce is your responsibility -- and it can become your pleasure.
-A person who exercises regularly moves with confidence; they're energetic and full of life.
-Exercise is a great stress-buster, and it can help to alleviate the blues -- great news for a divorcing person.
+When you get right down to it, exercise can help you during and after your divorce.
+Keeping your mind, body, and soul healthy is your responsibility—and it can become your pleasure.
+A person who exercises regularly moves with confidence; they’re energetic and full of life.
+Exercise is a great stress-buster, and it can help to alleviate the blues—great news for a divorcing person.

 You’ll not only feel better, you’ll look better, too.
 This can put you into a positive spiral: you look better, so you start feeling better, and the better you feel, the better you look.
 According to Ellen Karpay, author of the Everything Total Fitness Book, you will improve your appearance through regular exercise.
 She points out that you’ll also improve your body’s ability to do more with less effort, and that feels great!